-Nepal, the fabled land of Buddha, Hindu temples, and unrivaled mountain scenery, was controlled by a myriad of factions since the 4th century.
+Nepal, the fabled land of Buddha, Hindu temples, and unrivaled mountain scenery, was controlled by a myriad of factions beginning in the 4th century.

-Little is known about Nepal's early history, however, it is known that the Kirant tribe inhabited the region more than 2,500 years ago.
+Little is known about Nepal's early history.
+However, it is certain that the Kirant tribe inhabited the region more than 2,500 years ago.

-Numerous small kingdoms laid claim to the region until 1482 when Nepal was split into three separate divisions: Kathmandu, Patan, and Bhaktapur.
+Numerous small kingdoms laid claim to the region until 1482, when Nepal split into three separate divisions: Kathmandu, Patan, and Bhaktapur.

 The modern Nepalese state began in the late 18th century when King Prithvi Narayah Shah successfully unified most of the individual ethnic groups and small principalities into one entity.

 In search of additional lands, Nepal ventured into India

 , subsequently losing part of its own territory to British India, but retaining its independence.